Global Prime offers modest margin and leverage rates to traders to give you the best chance at trading success.

 See our ECN page for a detailed overview of the Global Prime ECN offering.

-We do have other protections in place to try to mitigate the possibility for a negative balance.
+In addition to this, we have protections in place to try to mitigate the possibility for a negative balance.
 This takes the form of our margin call level at 120% that is designed to provide you with a warning shot that your positions are close to being stopped out which occurs at 100%.
 This system is in place as a risk mitigation mechanism that is designed to prevent you from going into negative balance on losing trades however, this is not guaranteed and it is possible to go into negative balance even with the margin stop out.

 Margin stop out = when equity divided by free margin = 1 ie: when your margin level reaches 100%, your positions will be stopped out in an effort to free up margin and prevent the account balance from going into negative territory.